Aphorica/vuetify-blackout-panel/README.md

 ## Overview

 General Blackout implementation along with helper.
-Configurable with title, message, buttons, checkboxes, and completion action.
+Displays either a message or a spinner.

 Consists of three components: